SBA Loans and Resources

 The Small Business Administration has a webpage exclusively to provide information on Coronavirus (COVID-19) small business guidance and loan resources.

-- Forgivable Loans (Paycheck Protection Program): Congress established a new Paycheck Protection Program (PPP) that provides small businesses (and certain non-profits) with zero-fee loans of up to $10 million.
+- Paycheck Protection Program (PPP) has reopened: The Paycheck Protection Program resumed accepting applications – the new deadline to apply for a loan is August 8, 2020.
+Congress established the Paycheck Protection Program (PPP) that provides small businesses (and certain non-profits) with zero-fee loans of up to $10 million.
 Up to 8 weeks of average payroll and other costs will be forgiven if the business retains its employees and their salary levels.
 If the small business has already laid-off workers, you can rehire these workers and then can take advantage of the provisions in this loan program.